Chapter 3 : I hate my life.

 I should have raided Louis’s bathroom cabinets; I bet he’s got some fancy arse stuff in there.
 Shit.
 That reminds me – I don’t have any aspirin.
 I used the last of it two weeks ago.
 I remember thinking I would pick some up at the store, but I never did…

-Fucking stupid arse – I need aspirin.
+Fucking God damn stupid – I need aspirin.
 Now.
 My head is completely shattered.
-Well, I guess to the store it is.
+Well, I guess to the store it is, then.

 I AM NOT YOUR FRIEND.